jonsth131/ggtool/README.md

+# libdinky
+Parses data files used in Return to Monkey Island.

 # ggtool
-Tools for ggpack files used in Return to Monkey Island.
+Command-line tool for unpacking *.ggpack-files used in Return to Monkey Island.

 # Usage
 ```